 Did you know that only 18% of all emails get opened by recipients?

 The truth is that low open rates are the biggest challenge facing email marketers today.
-But, by using the right email subject lines, you can increase your open rates multifold.
+But, by using the right email subject lines, and the best email marketing platforms, you can increase your open rates multifold.